osiegmar/FastCSV/README.md

 - for 2.x version: Java ⩾ 8 (Android 8 / API level 26)

 > [!NOTE]
-> Android is not Java and is not officially supported.
-> Nevertheless, some basic checks are included in the continuous integration pipeline to
-> verify that the library *should* work with Android.
+> Checks are included in the continuous integration pipeline to verify the library's functionality with Android.
+> Nevertheless, the library is not tested on Android devices nor can I provide any support for Android-specific issues.

 ## CsvReader examples